 Principles of marketing and communications to reach diverse audiences with the goal of delivering specific messages and information

 Design, develop, and maintain Web pages using Web development software

 Apply creativity in the design of Web pages and portals

 Create and maintain knowledge and content management architectures for a large Web site and portal

-Design, create, and optimize Web graphics using computer software
+Design, create, and optimize Web graphics including animation and motion using computer software

 Consult with administrators and staff to define, design, and implement new Web pages and improve existing ones